Author: taorsi

 Location and Time

-We will meet at the Humbug Mountain trail head at 10:00 on Saturday, February 26.
+Location and Time: We will meet at the Humbug Mountain Trailhead at 10:00 on Saturday, May 13.

 Directions: Take the Coast Highway (101) south, past Port Orford.
 The trail head is about six miles south of Port Orford.